Singular valuations and the Hadwiger theorem on convex functions: Introduction

-Our approach is based on the observation that all of the geometric steps in the construction can be reformulated in terms of certain natural operations on differential forms on the cotangent bundle.
-Note that any smooth valuation is given by integrating a (in general highly non-unique) differential form over the graph of the differential of a given convex function $f$.
-The differential forms we will use are are precisely the forms one encounters in the classification of smooth rotation invariant valuations. \\
+Note that for sufficiently regular functions $f\in\Conv(\R^n,\R)$, the functional intrinsic volumes can be interpreted as integrals over the graph of the differential $df$ of certain differential forms defined on the cotangent bundle.
+Our approach is based on the observation that all of the geometric steps in the construction of the functional intrinsic volumes can be reformulated in terms of certain natural operations on these forms.
+The differential forms we will use are precisely the forms one encounters in the classification of smooth rotation invariant valuations (compare Section \ref{section:smoothValuations} and Section \ref{section:InvDiffFormsAndHessiansMeasures}). \\

 This allows us to reinterpret a version of the inequalities obtained in \cite{ColesantiEtAlHadwigertheoremconvex2020} for the sublevel sets as bounds on the operator norm of the map